-Say hi to India Gustin, one of our Fashion Marketing and Journalism BA (Hons) students.
-She gives us an insight into her course and tells how it has already put her on a career path.
+Say hi to India Gustin, one of our Fashion Marketing and Journalism BA (Hons) graduates.
+She gives us an insight into her course and explains how it put her on a career path.

 Hi India!
 To start, could you tell us a bit about your course?

-I am currently in my second year studying fashion marketing and journalism.
+I recently graduated with first-class honours in fashion marketing and journalism.
 I think that the combination of the two is really important, especially now, since they both include a considerable amount of online presence.
 Of course we learn the basics of journalism and the writing rules but we also get to build our confidence when it comes to interviewing people face-to-face and building up the discipline required to be a journalist.
 One of the advantages of merging fashion into the degree is the additional creativity that comes with it.
 We have already worked on becoming creative directors for projects – there have been so many activities and assessments which have helped me make a list of possible career paths to choose from.

 What made you choose this degree?

 That's great to hear!
-What's one of the best things about the course?
+What were the best things about the course?

 Definitely the practical side of it all.
-Even during lockdown, even if we couldn’t interview people face-to-face, I was busier than ever during my work placements.
-People were used to talking on video call anyway so there were no problems whatsoever.
-The course takes the practical side of it all really seriously and my lecturers encourage us to write whenever we can - which is why I started my blog.
-As one of my modules this year, I had to find a work placement and as an over thinker and anxious person, I sent out my CV all over, resulting in two internships and my very first job as a journalist for Lampoon Magazine.
+During lockdown, even if we couldn’t interview people face-to-face, I was busier than ever during my work placements.
+People were used to talking on video calls anyway so there were no problems whatsoever.
+The course takes the practical side of it all really seriously and my lecturers encouraged us to write whenever we could – which is why I started my blog.
+As one of my second-year modules, I had to find a work placement and as an overthinker and anxious person, I sent out my CV all over, resulting in two internships and my very first job as a journalist for Lampoon Magazine.
 It is all thanks to my course and lecturers pushing us to write and teaching us how to create a CV which shows off all of your strengths, no matter the lack of experience you have in the journalism field.

 Well done on landing so much solid experience!
-And what are the lectures and facilities like?
+And what were the lectures and facilities like?

-We have a lot of classroom lectures but several times a year we have News and Fashion weeks, during which we get to use different types of technology and learn about all the software.
+There were a lot of classroom lectures but several times a year we had News and Fashion weeks, during which we got to use different types of technology and learnt about all the software.
 In my first year, when Covid wasn’t yet a thing, I was a presenter on the Holloway Express radio.
 It was such an amazing experience!
 The radio room is equipped with all sorts of professional technology and being able to feel like a radio host for an afternoon was really nice.
-I now write regularly for the Holloway Express website in my second year.
 The other activities in television and print also include all the professional and advanced technology with technicians available to help – it really makes you feel like you’re in a real newsroom.